GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

   - this to ensures that inappropriate images can be removed.
   - there is no "delete avatar" function at this time, but an inappropriate image can be removed by uploading a 'safe' image (e.g. a blank 1x1 pixel image) to replace it (you could them manually set that user as a bozo to stop them re-uploading inappropriate images).
 * Option to display a default avatar for users who do not upload their own.
-* Can be extended with fel64's "Identicons" plugin to give users the option of display an identicon instead of uploading an image (becomes their 'default' avatar). http://bbpress.org/forums/topic/1027?replies=25#post-6759
+* Can be extended with fel64's "Identicons" plugin to give users the option of displaying an identicon instead of uploading an image (becomes their 'default' avatar). http://bbpress.org/forums/topic/1027?replies=25#post-6759

 == Installation ==

 UPGRADING?
-If you are using an older version of this plugin, you need to follow these installation instructions because the template functions are incompatible with the older version.
+If you are using an older version of this plugin, you need to follow these installation instructions because the template functions are incompatible with older versions.

-1. Open up the 'my-plugins/bb-avatar-upload.php' file and configure the "configuration Setting" (if desired).
+1. Open up the 'my-plugins/bb-avatar-upload.php' file and configure the "Configuration Settings".
 At least make sure the '$avatar_dir' variable is correct.
-Other configurable variables include the maximum allowed width and height of uploaded images and the maximum file size (in bytes).

-2. The avatar upload page should appear as a tab ("Avatar") on the Profile menu on the user's profile pages.
-If you like the link elsewhere, then insert the following "Upload Avatar" link wherever you wish:
+2. The avatar upload page should appear as a tab ("Avatar") on the user's Profile menu.
+If you'd prefer the link to be elsewhere, insert the following "Upload Avatar" link wherever you wish:

     <a href="<?php profile_tab_link($user->ID, 'avatar'); ?>"><?php _e("Upload Avatar"); ?></a>

    Use the available $user->ID for the page you place the link on.

-3. To display an uploaded avatar, just insert the following template function.
+3. To display an uploaded avatar, insert the following template function.

    a) On the user's profile page ('profile.php' template).